 Trim nails once or twice a month if your dog doesn't wear them down naturally.
 If you can hear them clicking on the floor, they're too long.
 Short, neatly trimmed nails keep the feet in good condition and prevent your legs from getting scratched when your Lab enthusiastically jumps up to greet you.

-Begin accustoming your Lab to being brushed and examined when he's a puppy.
-Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Begin accustoming your Lab to being brushed and examined when they're a puppy.
+Handle their paws frequently--dogs are touchy about their feet--and look inside their mouth.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.
 Eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.

-The Labrador Retriever not only loves kids, he enjoys the commotion they bring with them.
-He'll happily attend a child's birthday party, and even willingly wear a party hat.
-Like all dogs, however, he needs to be trained how to act around kids — and kids need to be taught how to act around the dog.
+The Labrador Retriever not only loves kids, they enjoy the commotion they bring with them.
+They'll happily attend a child's birthday party, and even willingly wear a party hat.
+Like all dogs, however, they need to be trained how to act around kids--and kids need to be taught how to act around the dog.

-If a Lab has had plenty of exposure to other dogs, cats, and small animals, and has been trained how to interact with them, he'll be friendly with other pets, too.
+If a Lab has had plenty of exposure to other dogs, cats, and small animals, and has been trained how to interact with them, they'll be friendly with other pets, too.

 Labs are often acquired without any clear understanding of what goes into owning one.
 There are many Labs in need of adoption and or fostering in lab rescue groups.
 If you don't see a rescue listed for your area, contact the national breed club or a local breed club and they can point you toward a Lab rescue.